10 Minute read:

 Social Media Profile-1

-A short and essential few sentences to read.
-We live in an online world.
 Recently there has been new legislation about what data can be kept about you which is good news.
-However, Facebook Snapchat, Instagram and Twitter are searchable online as is LinkedIn a critical business network, a bit like a business version of facebook, for which you will ideally need to start building a profile.
-This is a great easy set up guide for Linked In we recommend to our candidates here.
+However, Facebook, Snapchat, Instagram and Twitter are searchable online as is LinkedIn, a critical business network, for which you will ideally need to start building a profile.
+This is a great easy set up guide for LinkedIn we recommend to our candidates here.

-7. Set Out Your Stall - The CV.
+7. Set Out Your Stall - The CV

 In your plan, I am sure you have creating a CV as a critical document to produce.
 Unsure what is involved?
 You can read our step by step guide here

-OK, when you have your CV ready to go.
+When you have your CV ready to go.
 What are you going to do with it?

 Though this may well be your first real job, it doesn’t mean that you should run around like a headless chicken emailing your CV to every company you can think of.
-Indeed this is definitely not a good strategy.

-8. Contact A Recruitment Company
+8. Contact a Recruitment Company

 Recruitment companies or agencies essentially connect jobseekers with prospective employers.
-They work on behalf of employers to find suitable candidates to fill vacancies and in some specialist cases vice versa.
+They work on behalf of employers to find suitable candidates to fill vacancies, and in some specialist cases vice versa.

 The point many graduates forget is that experienced recruiters understand how getting a job works and how critical it is to plan a career.
 They can give you interview advice and tips, advise you of opportunities which match your skills and aspirations which, more than likely you won't be aware of.
-If you live in the Leeds or Manchester area, please get in touch with us, and we can arrange to meet up and discuss a route forward for you.
+If you live in the Leeds area, please get in touch with us, and we can arrange to meet up and discuss a route forward for you.

 9. Consider Temporary Work